a-s-l-a-h/flare/README.md

 ## iOS Client

 **Not yet implemented.** There is currently no `flare-ios-client/` SDK.
-If/when you need native iOS support, you would implement a client following the same wire protocol described in [The Binary Protocol](https://claude.ai/chat/594413f3-2e86-417b-b7bd-00ffdf283354#the-binary-protocol--optimize) (Phoenix Channels protocol v2 over WebSocket, with the optional gzip binary frame format), and the same conceptual model as the web/Android clients (one Mount per persistent region + one content mount, `local_`/`flare_` variable handling via DivKit's iOS SDK, `flare://action` URL parsing).
+If/when you need native iOS support, you would implement a client following the same wire protocol described in [The Binary Protocol].
+(Phoenix Channels protocol v2 over WebSocket, with the optional gzip binary frame format), and the same conceptual model as the web/Android clients (one Mount per persistent region + one content mount, `local_`/`flare_` variable handling via DivKit's iOS SDK, `flare://action` URL parsing).

 ----------